Tin Hau station: Location

 Like all other Island line stations, Tin Hau is located along the northern shore of Hong Kong Island.
 Named after the nearby Tin Hau Temple, the station is actually at the core of the Causeway Bay neighbourhood; however the station's presence has caused the surrounding area to be colloquially called "Tin Hau".

 The station lies to the east of Victoria Park, with the Citicorp Centre to the north.
 The Hong Kong Central Library and Lin Fa Kung Garden are to the south of the station, as is the Causeway Bay Sports Ground.

 History

 Tin Hau station was part of the original plan for the MTR, dating back to the Hong Kong Mass Transport Study in 1967.
 It was not, however, in the Modified Initial System, which laid out the first few phases of the MTR system.
 Construction on the Island line began in 1981, with the first section of the line, which included Tin Hau, opening on 31 May 1985.
+The construction contract was awarded to Bachy Soletanche.
+The station's platform and concourse were also constructed by Kumagai Gumi.
 The Causeway Bay Magistracy was demolished to make way for the station, with the magistrates' courts moving to the Wanchai Tower.
 From 2000, MTR retrofitted platform screen doors at thirty underground stations, one of them being Tin Hau; the project was finished in 2006.